matesh/mqttk/README.md

 ```shell
 $ brew install python python-tk
 ```
-### Acquiring and installing the package from source
+### MacOS - acquiring and installing the package from source
 Download the latest release from the [GitHub repository](https://github.com/matesh/mqttk/releases) and install it using pip.
 ```shell
 $ pip3 install mqttk-x.y.tar.gz
 ```

-### Installing via pip
+### MacOS - installing via pip
 Issue the following command:
 ```shell
 $ pip3 install mqttk
 ```

-### Running MQTTk
+### MacOS - running MQTTk
 To run the software, just issue the mqttk command.
 ```shell
 $ mqttk
 ```

-If the app fails to start, you can try re-launching it using the
+If the app fails to start, or crashes randomly, try re-launching it using the
 ```shell
 $ mqttk-console
 ```
-command, which might provide additional debug information.
+command.
+This will leave a console window, which might provide additional debug information when something goes tits up.

-## On windows as an executable
+## Windows - as an executable
 Download the latest release from the [GitHub repository](https://github.com/matesh/mqttk/releases) and install/run like any other apps.

-## On windows from source
+## Windows - from source
-### Dependencies
+### Windows - dependencies
 Download python3 from the [official website](https://www.python.org/downloads/) and install it like any other apps.

-### Acquiring and installing the package from source
+### Windows - acquiring and installing the package from source
 Download the latest release from the [GitHub repository](https://github.com/matesh/mqttk/releases) and then install it using pip.